ct123098/DataMaker/README.md

  `typedef void(*CustomFunctionPointer)(int);`

 You can write your functions to generate data according to your purpose.
-Your functions must written as`void fun(int id)`.
-These functions well be used when the function `generate()` be called.
+Your functions must be written as`void fun(int id)`.
+These functions will be used when the function `generate()` be called.

 | Parameter Name | type | compulsory/optional | description                      |
 | -------------- | ---- | ------------------- | -------------------------------- |